Business Writing Style Guide

 Vocabulary

-I avoid empty words, so no “really”, “very”, “virtually”, etc., and obvious phrases, like “honestly”, “in my opinion”, etc.
+I avoid empty modifiers, such as “really”, “very”, “virtually”, etc., and obvious phrases, like “honestly”, “in my opinion”, etc.

 Years